paladin-t/b8.plugins/README.md

 ![](imgs/items.png)

 Right click on the editing area of any paintable asset to show all plugged expansions which are usable for current context.
-Left click on an item to trigger it.
+Left click on a menu item to run it.

 ### Interrupting

 Unlike regular disks, plugins run in the same thread with the graphics part.
-So you were in charge of guaranteeing a plugin runs and terminates normally, as a plugin developer.
-Besides, press the Pause/Break key to interrupt the execution whenever developing or using a plugin; click the close button on the BASIC8 window or Alt+F4 for the same affect, it breaks even from unexpected infinite loop.
+So as a plugin developer, you were in charge of guaranteeing a plugin runs and terminates normally.
+Press the Pause/Break key to interrupt the execution whenever you consider something is going wrong in plugin; click the close button on the BASIC8 window or Alt+F4 for the same affect, it breaks out even from unexpected infinite loop.

 ## Development

-Only a subset of the BASIC8 programming libraries are exposed for plugin, including `Bytes`, `File`, `Image`, `IO`, `JSON`, `Math`, `System`, `Text` and `Utils`; besides, there are also some dedicated functions for plugin only.
+Only a subset of the BASIC8 programming libraries are exposed for plugin, including `Bytes`, `File`, `Image`, `IO`, `JSON`, `Math`, `System`, `Text` and `Utils`; besides, there are also some dedicated plugin only functions.

-BASIC8 scans and plugs all plugins on startup by running it top down, reopen it for any new created plugin; it also executes top down when triggering a plugin, but you don't need to reopen BASIC8 when developing a plugin's logic iteratively, because each triggering is a new read-evaluate-process loop; and the plugin interpreter doesn't reserve values of variables.
+BASIC8 scans and plugs all plugins on startup by running it top down, reopen it for any new plugin; it also executes top down when triggering a plugin, but you don't need to reopen BASIC8 for changes in existing plugin, because each triggering is a new read-evaluate-process loop; and the plugin interpreter doesn't reserve values of variables.
 These two phases are called "plug" and "run" respectively.

 ### Meta